yuja/jj/docs/github.md

 [sync-issue]: https://github.com/jj-vcs/jj/issues/1039

-## Working in a Git colocated repository
+## Working in a Git colocated workspaces

 After doing `jj git init`, which [colocates](git-compatibility.md#colocated-jujutsugit-repos) the `.jj` and `.git` directories, Git will be in a [detached HEAD state][detached], which is unusual, as Git mainly works with named branches; jj does not.

-In a colocated repository, every `jj` command will automatically synchronize Jujutsu's view of the repo with Git's view.
+In a colocated workspace, every `jj` command will automatically synchronize Jujutsu's view of the repo with Git's view.
 For example, `jj commit` updates the HEAD of the Git repository, enabling an incremental migration.